 We have two tonsils, one on either side of the back of the throat.
 This pair forms a part of the immune system and contains cells which can trap and kill bacteria and viruses circulating in the body.
 When the infection is within the tonsils itself, they become inflamed and red, with a coating of white spots.
 This condition, called tonsillitis, is fairly common in children though it can occur later on also.
 It is usually a self-limiting condition and improves on its own with minimal complications.
 Various viruses and bacteria – for example, the adenovirus, the Epstein-Barr virus, or the streptococcus bacteria (causing what is often known as strep throat) – can lead to tonsillitis.

 The earliest symptoms of tonsillitis are a sore throat and pain when swallowing.
-A throat examination will show swollen tonsils, a reddened throat, and swollen lymph glands under the jaw and in the neck.
-These may be accompanied by fever, headache, loss of voice, and ear pain.
-Depending on the type of infection, there could be small blisters in the mouth and foul-smelling breath.
+A throat examination will show swollen tonsils, a reddened throat,

 As a common childhood ailment, tonsillitis is usually not very troublesome and lasts about a week.
 Of course, complications can arise.